Julie Roginsky Sues Fox News And Roger Ailes For Sexual Harassment

 Roginsky, a liberal Democrat and political strategist for several high-profile lawmakers, appeared on Fox News as recently as Saturday, according to the Philadelphia Inquirer/Daily News.

 The owner of her her political consulting and public relations firm is being represented by the same law firm as Gretchen Carlson, the ex-network personality who walked away with a $20 million settlement from the network.
-Roginsky also claims that she refused to support “Team Roger” and criticize Gretchen Carlson when the Carlson allegations surfaced.
+Roginsky also claims that she got into hot water for refusing to join “Team Roger” and criticize Gretchen Carlson when the Carlson allegations surfaced.

 Ailes exited FNC in July 2016 after an internal investigation into Carlson’s accusations and those of other women.